Pol Pot: Childhood: 1925–1941

-Cambodia was a monarchy, but the French colonial regime, not the king, was in political control.
+At the time, Cambodia was a monarchy but the French colonial regime held effective political control of the country.
 Sâr's family had connections to the Cambodian royalty: his cousin Meak was a consort of King Sisowath Monivong and later worked as a ballet teacher.
 When Sâr was six years old, he and an older brother were sent to live with Meak in Phnom Penh; informal adoptions by wealthier relatives were then common in Cambodia.
 In Phnom Penh, he spent 18 months as a novice monk in the city's Vat Botum Vaddei monastery, learning Buddhist teachings and to read and write the Khmer language.

 In summer 1935, Sâr went to live with his brother Suong and the latter's wife and child.
 That year, he began an education at a Roman Catholic primary school, the École Miche, with Meak paying the tuition fees.
 Most of his classmates were the children of French bureaucrats and Catholic Vietnamese.
 He became literate in French and familiar with Christianity.
-Sâr was not academically gifted and was held back two years, receiving his Certificat d'Etudes Primaires Complémentaires in 1941 at the age of 16.
+Sâr was not academically gifted and was held back two years, receiving his Certificat d'Etudes Primaires Complémentaires in 1943 at the age of 18.
 He continued to visit Meak at the king's palace, and it was there that he had some of his earliest sexual experiences with some of the king's concubines.